 Now, let's crunch those numbers and see what they tell us:

-Next, we want to see how the opportunities and risks of volatility would affect the performance of the two options, so for the second comparison we will use the actual return rates of the S&P 500, with the final investment for both options occurring at year's end, 2014.
+Next, we want to see how the opportunities and risks of volatility affect the performance of the two options.
+So for the second comparison, we will use the actual return rates of the S&P 500, with the final investment for both options occurring at year's end, 2014.

 It would seem in this scenario that taking the 30-year loan and investing the difference would leave you in a far better financial position at the end of 30 years when compared to the 15-year loan.
-At this point in the comparison, many people incorrectly subtract the interest paid from the returns, but that is unnecessary, as the expenses are the same in both scenarios (360 payments of $2,795.15).
+At this point in the comparison, many people incorrectly subtract the interest paid from the returns, but that is unnecessary because the expenses are the same in both scenarios (360 payments of $2,795.15).

 In a situation where you would rather have the cash than make an investment, you have the flexibility to do so with the lower minimum payment.
 In addition, physicians should aim to keep fixed expenses as low as possible.
-The 15 year mortgage would require a larger portion of a physicians net income in the event of a disability or emergency and potentially cause you to default on future loan payments if such an event occurred.
+The 15-year mortgage would require a larger portion of a physician's net income in the event of a disability or emergency, and potentially cause you to default on future loan payments if such an event occurred.
 This option also spreads your investing over a greater length of time, allowing you to absorb the ebbs and flows of the market more easily and effectively than if you were to invest over a shorter period of 15 years.

-We understand that some physicians may operate under a different set of assumptions than the defined scenario articulated above; however, we find this to be a common question from the physicians we meet with and normally find the mathematical outcome is similar for each.
+We understand that some physicians may operate under a different set of assumptions than the defined scenario articulated above.
+However, we find this to be a common question from the physicians with whom we meet, and normally find the mathematical outcome is similar for each.

 No services listed in this post are being offered through MML Investors Services, or its affiliated companies.